Bit-Part-Young/MMMS-MSE-SJTU/docs/hands-on/dft-handson-notes.md

  \gamma = \frac{E_{unrelaxed}-N E_{bulk}}{2A} + \frac{E_{relaxed}-E_{unrelaxed}}{A}
  $$

-The as-cleaved surface model has two surfaces, and therefore a faction of 2 in the first term of the above equation; while the relaxation is performed only on the top surface, hence no factor of 2 in the second term.
+The as-cleaved surface model has two surfaces, and therefore a factor of 2 in the first term of the above equation; while the relaxation is performed only on the top surface, hence no factor of 2 in the second term.

 ---